 The goal of this experiment is to measure the rotational inertia of two masses rotating and to check the dependence of mass and distance from the axis of rotation.

 Principles of Rotational Inertia: A certain object or system of objects has some rotational inertia.
 The rotational inertia about a certain axis is called the moment of inertia.
-Because the distance from the mass to the axis of rotation is important a single object can have very different moments of inertia dependent on the axis about which it rotates.
+Because the distance from the mass to the axis of rotation is important, a single object can have very different moments of inertia dependent on the axis about which it rotates.
 The moment of inertia for an object is defined as

-I = mi * ri2(1)
+I = mi * ri2(Equation 1)

 For i number of objects.
-For a continuous distribution the moment of inertia is defined as

-(2)

-In quationse both r is the distance from the axis of rotation to the mass.
-As can be seen in the equations the moment of inertia is dependent on the mass of an object and the square of the distance from the mass to the axis of rotation.
+In Equation 1 r is the distance from the axis of rotation to the mass.
+As can be seen in the equation, the moment of inertia is dependent on the mass of an object and the square of the distance from the mass to the axis of rotation.

 Just like how linear kinematics has equations of motion rotational kinematics has analogous equations of motion.
-For example Newton's third law for linear motion is
+For example Newton's second law for linear motion is

-F = m * a(3)
+F = m * a(Equation 2)

 A similar rotational equation takes the form

-τ = I * α(4)
+τ = I * α(Equation 3)

 Whereτis the torque,Iis the moment of inertia andαis the angular acceleration.
-Here the moment of inertia is the analog of the mass term in Newton's third law.
+Here, the moment of inertia is the analog of the mass term in Newton's second law.
 Similarly the moment of inertia is present in the other important equations of rotational motion.

-Angularmomentum = L = I * ω(5)
+Angularmomentum = L = I * ω(Equation 4)

-Kineticenergy = 12I * ω2(6)
+Kineticenergy = 12I * ω2(Equation 5)

 Where ωis the angular velocity of the object.

-For this experiment we will have a mass connected to a rotating arm by a string wound around the axis of rotation.
+For this experiment, a mass is connected to a rotating arm by a string wound around the axis of rotation.
 See Figure 1 for an image of what the experiment looks like.
 Two masses will be connected to the rotating arm, friction will be ignored in this experiment and the total moment of inertia will be equal to the moment of the rotating masses plus the moment of the spinning arm.

-The mass which is falling under the influence of gravity will enact a torque on the rotating arm.
-From equation 2τ = I * αbut alsoτ = r x F. HereFis the force on the object which comes from the tensionTin the string andris the distance from the force to the axis of rotation.
+The mass, which is falling under the influence of gravity, will enact a torque on the rotating arm.
+From equation 2τ = I * αbut alsoτ = r x F. HereFis the force on the object, which comes from the tensionTin the string andris the distance from the force to the axis of rotation.
 Here that distance is the distance from the edge of the wound string to the axis of rotation.

 The angular accelerationαis defined byα = rawhere ais the linear acceleration of a point on the wound string which corresponds to the acceleration of the falling weight.
 Putting everything together we haveI = r2Ta.
-To find the tension we use Newton's third law.
+To find the tension, we use Newton's second law.
 The sum of the forces on the object should be equal to the mass times the acceleration.
-Here the forces on the falling weight are gravitym * gand the tensionTsom * a = m * g - T. If we assume a constant acceleration then a = 2dt2where dis the distance the weight travels and tis the time it takes to fall that distance.
+Here the forces on the falling weight are gravitym * gand the tensionTsom * a = m * g - T. Assuming a constant acceleration, then a = 2dt2where dis the distance the weight travels and tis the time it takes to fall that distance.
 This comes from the kinematic equations of motion.

-Putting everything together we get an equation for the moment of inertia in terms of quantities that we can measure during the experiment.
+Putting everything together results in an equation for the moment of inertia in terms of quantities that are measurable during the experiment.

-I = r2m1 - t2g2d(7)
+I = r2m1 - t2g2d(Equation 7)

-We also know that if we put two masses on the spinning arm that if they are an equal distancexfrom the axis of rotation then the moment of inertia will be
+If two masses are attached to the spinning arm at an equal distancexfrom the axis of rotation then the moment of inertia will be

-I = 2mx2(8)
+I = 2mx2(Equation 8)

 which will be the theoretical value for the experiment.